vaquerizaslab/fanc/docs/_sources/fanc-executable/fanc-generate-hic/fanc_auto.rst.txt

 Once you have generated your binned, filtered, and corrected Hic objects with ``fanc auto``, you may want to explore the data in those matrices.
-FAN-C provides a number of commands for data analsyis and exploration.
-Continue with :ref:`` for further details.
+FAN-C provides a number of commands for data analysis and exploration.
+Continue with :ref:`analyse_hic` for further details.

+If you want to explore individual matrix generation pipeline steps, continue to :ref:`fanc-modular`.